As crisp fall weather rolls in, there’s another change in the air. The flu.

 But there’s a lot of misinformation floating around out there.
 New and scary flu shot myths spread quickly, just like the flu does.

-So, let’s take a look at some of the most common flu myths versus the facts you need to know.
+So, if you’re wondering, “Should I get the flu shot,” take a look below at some of the most common flu myths versus the facts you need to know.

-On the other hand, many experience no side effects at all!
+On the other hand, many experience no flu shot reactions at all!
 Plus, a day or two of mild discomfort simply doesn’t compare to what you can experience with a full bout of the flu.
 Flu symptom onset is fast and often involves fever, chills, extreme fatigue, muscle aches and more for several days.